Adobe Experience Manager (AEM) content fragments are created and managed as page-independent assets.

 - Can create ad-hoc content variations on the fly while still ensuring those variations remain centrally managed in the fragment.

 Open the fragment's Configuration dialog to configure the fragment for use on the current page.
-You can select:
+The dialog can depend on the component used.

 You can open the fragment source for editing (the asset) using the Edit icon on the component toolbar.
 This will allow you to edit and manage the content fragment.